Capturing and cancelling charges

 is Failed to operate on charge

 .
-This indicates that Digital River was unable to determine a reason for the capture failure.
+This indicates that Digital River could not determine a reason for the capture failure.

 Upon receipt of the charge cancellation event, inform customers of the cancelled payment.